what is slo intent?

 photo: Franck Henry

-born and raised in Miami, FL, to two immigrant parents from Haiti, she left home shortly after dropping out of college, choosing instead to make nature her teacher. for five years, she traveled with a backpack and a tent across much of the continental United States, finding lessons in the redwood forests of Northern California, the North Island of New Zealand, the Big Island of Hawaii, and the beaches of San Diego, Costa Rica, Jamaica, and Trinidad. through deepening her connection with nature and Earth, she was able to finally start confronting and healing the trauma she had subconsciously been running from.
+Born and raised in Miami, FL, to two immigrant parents from Haiti, she left home shortly after dropping out of college, choosing instead to make nature her teacher.
+For five years, she traveled with a backpack and a tent across much of the continental United States, finding lessons in the redwood forests of Northern California, the North Island of New Zealand, the Big Island of Hawaii, and the beaches of San Diego, Costa Rica, Jamaica, and Trinidad.
+Through deepening her connection with nature and Earth, she was able to finally start confronting and healing the trauma she had subconsciously been running from.

-she settled down in New Orleans in 2017, where she began channeling all she learned from her travels. during her time there, she created naked., an experimental open mic night, Nutrients of the Earth, a wellness brand inspired by nature and holistic farm-to-table, vegan food pop-up, wrote a poetry chapbook titled, wholy be my name, created wolf circle, a sacred gathering for divine feminine energy to be wild and honored in collective, kwè, a documentary series celebrating the brilliance in her community. in addition, she also participated in and facilitated community forums, deepening her commitment to collective healing and vulnerability.
+She settled down in New Orleans in 2017, where she began channeling all she learned from her travels.
+During her time there, she created naked., an experimental open mic night, Nutrients of the Earth, a wellness brand inspired by nature and holistic farm-to-table, vegan food pop-up, wrote a poetry chapbook titled, wholy be my name, created wolf circle, a sacred gathering for divine feminine energy to be wild and honored in collective, kwè, a documentary series celebrating the brilliance in her community.
+In addition, she also participated in and facilitated community forums, deepening her commitment to collective healing and vulnerability.

 ARTIST STATEMENT: